ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : ability given to a subject to perform a given operation on a resource under the control of an RS.

 Subject
 : person, organization or device.
+It decides whether and under which conditions its attributes can be disclosed to other parties.

 Subject Information
 : statement asserted by an AS about a subject.